 Employment Outlook and Salary Information

-Employment for sound engineering technicians is expected to grow by 8% from 2014 through 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-This projected growth is average when compared to the employment growth for all other occupations.
-In 2015, the BLS reported the median annual income of sound engineering technicians as $53,330.
+Employment for sound engineering technicians is expected to grow by 2% from 2018 through 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+This projected growth is slower than average when compared to the employment growth for all other occupations.
+In 2019, the BLS reported the median annual income of sound engineering technicians as $54,740.